-If your invoice is not added with the correct date and time, it can lead to incorrect consumption data.
-To have a complete understanding of its impact, you only need to know two things:
+If your invoice is not added with the correct date and time, your consumption data may be inaccurate.
+To have a complete understanding of its impact, you need to know two things:

-1. Your consumption between two inventory sessions is calculated as follows:
+1. Your consumption between two inventory counts is calculated as follows:

 Consumption = Total Items (Beginning) + Items Received - Items (End)